 Even before COVID-19, the gaming industry saw massive growth as well as constant upheaval, ranging from increased digital sales of games and esports to the introduction of free-to-play business models, live streaming, and cloud gaming platforms.

-We performed research on the gaming marketing business as a whole alongside OC&C Strategy Consultants, establishing connections with other media and entertainment along the way and identifying important gaming marketing implications:
+We performed research on the gaming marketing business as a whole alongside OC&C Strategy Consultants, establishing connections with other media and entertainment along the way and identifying important gaming marketing implications.

 Physical game sales are declining as digital game purchases and distribution become more common.
 Even higher digital sales growth is being driven by improved internet connections, larger hardware storage capacity, and reduced traffic to physical locations.
 Consumer attitudes about accessing and owning music, film, and even games have shifted from physical to digital thanks to smartphones, fast wifi, and speedier networks.
-Publishers must prioritise digital distribution in their gaming marketing plan as digital sales and distribution of games continue to rise.
+Publishers must prioritize digital distribution in their gaming marketing plan as digital sales and distribution of games continue to rise.

 With COVID-19 driving the rise of new streamers and content providers, video game viewing is becoming more popular across a wider range of people.
 The range of video game content available for viewing is likewise expanding.
 Viewers have expressed an emotional investment in broadcasters who establish genuine communities.

 With better access to more detailed data as the gaming marketing business goes more towards digital, it will become easier to create closed-loop marketing tactics.
-Customers’ feedback on the elements of the game that are being used more extensively, detecting retention difficulties or signals, and determining where new monetisation components may assist to enhance profitability will be critical for developers.
+Customers’ feedback on the elements of the game that are being used more extensively, detecting retention difficulties or signals, and determining where new monetization components may assist to enhance profitability will be critical for developers.
 As we get closer to closed-loop marketing, it’s a journey that we’re all on.

 With the promise of Netflix-style access to libraries of quick games, cloud gaming services threaten to disrupt publishers’ established ways to market.
 Differentiation will be important in the cloud gaming platform market, which is shaping out to be very competitive.
 Marketers must determine which platforms are ideal for attracting and retaining gamers.
 They’ll also have to decide on their platform strategy, including whether they’ll stay platform-neutral or pursue deeper relationships and potentially an exclusive arrangement.